Linear Credit Risk Models: Extensions

 where the $(m+n)\times(m+n)$-matrix $\bar{A}$ is now given by

-with the matrix $A$ as in Equation~\eqref{eq:Amat}, see \cite[Chapter 6]{sato1999levy} and \cite{filipovic2017polynomial}.
+with the matrix $A$ as in Equation~\eqref{eq:Amat}, see \cite[Chapter 6]{sato1999levy} and \cite[Theorem~6.1]{filipovic2017polynomial}.
 The time-changed LHC model remains a linear credit risk model.
-The background filtration $\Fcal_t$ is now the natural filtration of the process $(Y_{Z_t},X_{Z_t})$.
-In general, the matrix $\bar A$ will have to be computed by numerical integration, but in the following example it admits an explicit expression. \begin{example} Let $Z_t$ be a Gamma process such that $\nu^Z(d\zeta)=\gamma_Z \zeta^{-1} \e^{-\lambda_Z \zeta}d\zeta$ for some constants $\lambda_Z,\gamma_Z>0$ and $b^Z=0$.
-If the eigenvalues of the matrix $A$ have nonpositive real parts, the drift of the time changed process $(Y_{Z_t},X_{Z_t})$ is then equal to
+The background filtration $\F$ is now the natural filtration of the process $(Y_{Z},X_{Z})$.
+Denote $\Psi(\cdot)$ the Laplace exponent of $Z$ defined by $\mathbb{E}[\exp(-u Z_t)]=\exp(-t\Psi(u))$.
+The following Proposition shows that the matrix $\bar A$ may be computed in closed form\footnote{We thank an anonymous referee for suggesting this result.}. \begin{proposition} Assume that $A=UDU^{-1}$ where $U$ is a unitary matrix and $D$ is a diagonal matrix with nonpositive entries, then $\bar{A} = -U \Psi(-D) U^{-1}$. \end{proposition} In some cases, the expression for $\bar A$ simplifies and does not require factoring the matrix $A$ as shown in the following example. \begin{example} Let $Z$ be a Gamma process such that $\nu^Z(d\zeta)=\gamma_Z \zeta^{-1} \e^{-\lambda_Z \zeta}d\zeta$ for some constants $\lambda_Z,\gamma_Z>0$ and $b^Z=0$.
+If the eigenvalues of the matrix $A$ have nonpositive real parts, the drift of the time changed process $(Y_{Z},X_{Z})$ is then equal to

 as shown in Appendix~\ref{sec:LCRMproofs}. \end{example}